 The Pro-Ice Shoulder and Elbow Cold Therapy Wrap is great for shoulder and upper arm injuries involving the coracobrachialis muscle.
 The wrap not only provides cold therapy for the shoulder but it also extends down the arm providing relieve for upper arm and elbow pain.
 This should be in the freezer of every ball player for quick treatment of over use injuries and preventative maintenance.

 Self Treatment For Coracobrachialis Muscle Shoulder, Elbow, Hand Pain

-Do you know that small knots in the coracobrachialis muscle can contribute to pain from the shoulder to the hand?
-These knots can also make it difficult to bend the elbow.
+Do you know that small knots or other dysfunction in the coracobrachialis muscle can contribute to pain from the shoulder to the hand and make it difficult to bend the elbow?

 If this pain pattern sounds familiar I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have unresolved shoulder and arm pain that runs down into the hand it maybe trigger points in the coracobrachialis muscles.
 Deactivating trigger points can reduce or eliminate this pain.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.